 Even though Employees of the State of Colorado (ie CIRES, CIRA) are normally exempted from OSHA, at DSRC and on NOAA projects, they must comply and adhere to CU EHS regulations (CO Governor Executive Order DO122-89) that must be at least as stringent as the OSHA regulations (CO Governor Executive Order DO122-89).

 NOAA Safety and Environmental Compliance Office (SECO) (UMS authentication required)

-This is determined by supervisor, unless Division Management and/or Program Lead decision overrides it.
+Determined by supervisor, unless Director and/or Program Lead decision overrides it.
 See the Lab Hazard and Risk Analysis (Intranet access required) then refer to the Safety Programs tab for:

 Our HCP is designed to provide employee information and training on (1) the hazardous chemicals known to be in the workplace, (2) the methods that will be employed to protect workers, (3) the precautionary methods employees must follow to protect themselves from hazardous chemicals, (4) the detection of a release of hazardous chemicals and (5) emergency procedures to follow should there be a release of hazardous chemicals and/or employee exposure to them.

 Our CHP incorporates work practices and procedures required to protect employees from health and physical hazards.